 Is a face mask required in The Concertgebouw?

-As of Tuesday, September 29, you must wear a face mask when entering and leaving The Concertgebouw, and when you move through the building.
+We kindly ask you to wear a face mask when entering and leaving the Concertgebouw, and when moving through the building.

 Are face masks available in The Concertgebouw?